valsamovich/cs.github.io/docs/tutorials/database.md

 ## The Relational Model

 The characteristics of a relation:
-- Rows contain data about entity
+- Rows contain data about entity.
-- Columns contain data about attributes of the entity
+- Columns contain data about attributes of the entity.
 - Cells of the table holds a single value.
-- All entries in a column are of the same kind
+- All entries in a column are of the same kind.
-- Each column has a unique name
+- Each column has a unique name.
-- The order of the column is unimportant
+- The order of the column is unimportant.
-- The order of the rows is unimportant
+- The order of the rows is unimportant.
-- No two rows may hold identical sets of data values
+- No two rows may hold identical sets of data values.

 Example of the **relation structure**: